nng555/slurmlauncher/README.md

 gres: gpu:1
 ```
 Hydra will first interpolate `${slurm.gres}`, then evaluate the expression `4*int("gpu:1"[-1])` which returns `4`.
 This is then the value of `cpus_per_task` during runtime.
 Dynamic evaluation is useful for setting arguments based on the value from other arguments.
-In this case, we would like to request 4 more CPUs than there are GPUs.
+In this case, we would like to request 4 times as many CPUs as there are GPUs.

-### Decorating a Function
+## Decorating a Function
 Modifying an existing script to run with the slurm launcher is simple.
 First add in the import statements
 ```
 import hydra